escapegameibk/microcontroller/RC522/ECPROTO.md

 device to disable pins at runtime in order to archieve this.
 The response to this message should consist of a frame with the same id with the adc conversion as one byte payload where 255 is the highest and 0 the lowest value.

-### 16. Get special device purpose

-This function is used to return a special device purpose.
-Please see the Section
-on Special Devices at the End of this document.

-### 17. Special device interaction

-This function is used for any kind of special device interaction.
-Please see the section on special devices at the end of this document.

-# Special Devices

-Whilest developing more and more stuff it became apparent to me, that the microcontroller code was becomeing too complex.
-To keep it backwards compatiable the devices basically needed to be able to do basically anything, and I was planning to enable any device to perform any task, which was pretty dumb.
-So it was decided, that it was best to separate code for special tasks into different code bases, so that it stays maintainable and doesn't look too dumb.

-## Special devices

 # ERRATA